Risky iPhone Ultra would need to make a huge statement

 How about a redesign with more premium build materials and a new vision for the iPhone’s tired makeup?
 Perhaps.
 It’s a strategy the company used when it introduced the iPhone X without the home button, while also launching the iPhone 8 and iPhone 8 Plus.

 Could Apple bring the Apple Silicon M-series processors to a larger iPhone model as it has with higher-end iPad models?
 Highly unlikely.
-There are zero hints of Apple doing so and it’s not clear whether the architecture could be accommodated within an iPhone.
+There are zero hints of Apple doing so and it’s not clear whether the architecture could even be accommodated within a device as small as an iPhone.

 Essentially there are few obvious means for Apple to significantly distinguish an Ultra phone from the natural advancements consumers are entitled to see within an annual Pro model upgrade anyway.
 Any efforts to reclassify this as Ultra wouldn’t be risky.